confluentinc/ksql/design-proposals/klip-13-introduce-KSQL-command-to-print-connect-worker-properties-to-the-console.md

 ## Public APIS

-We need to make small change to KSQL query language by introducing new keyword `CONNECT`.
+No changes to API are required.

 ## Design

-One of the way to implement it is to add a `flag` field to `ListProperties` statement class.
-The `flag` will be set if key word `(LIST|SHOW) PROPERTIES` follows by `CONNECT` keyword.
-Base on `flag` print connect worker or all configuration properties.
+One of the way to implement it is to read file at `ksql.connect.worker.config` location and if it exists and not empty merge connect worker properties with global one.

 ## Test plan